vn971/timeplot/README.md

 ## Limitations

-* Periods of data absence are not handled smartly yet
+* Periods of data absence are not handled smartly yet.
+(TODO)

 ## Other